Rigidity results for initial data sets satisfying the dominant energy condition: Proof of Theorem

 for $X,Y \in TM$.
 Note that $g_0$ is a globally defined metric on $M$.
-As in Section \ref{simply.connected}, we see that $g_0$ is flat.
+As in Section~\ref{simply.connected}, we see that $g_0$ is flat.
 Moreover, the second fundamental form of $\partial M$ with respect to the metric $g_0$ coincides with the second fundamental form of $\partial M$ with respect to the metric $g$.
-In particular, the second fundamental form of $\partial M$ with respect to the metric $g_0$ is positive semi-definite at each point on $\partial M$, and we can find a point on $\partial M$ where the second fundamental of $\partial M$ with respect to $g_0$ is positive definite.
-Using Theorem \ref{thm:completeconvex}, it follows that $M$ is diffeomorphic to a ball.
+In particular, the second fundamental form of $\partial M$ with respect to the metric $g_0$ is weakly positive definite at each point on $\partial M$, and we can find a point on $\partial M$ where the second fundamental of $\partial M$ with respect to $g_0$ is positive definite.
+Using Theorem~\ref{thm:completeconvex}, it follows that $M$ is diffeomorphic to a ball.
 This contradicts the assumption that $M$ is not simply connected.

-\section{Approximating a compact, convex polytope by smooth domains}
+\section{Approximating a compact convex polytope by smooth domains}

 Throughout this section, we fix an integer $n \geq 2$.
-We further assume that $\Omega \subset \R^n$ is a compact, convex polytope with non-empty interior.
-We write $\Omega = \bigcap_{i \in I} \{u_i \leq 0\}$, where $I$ is a finite set and the $u_i$ are linear functions on $\R^n$.
+We further assume that $\Omega \subset \R^n$ is a compact convex polytope with nonempty interior.
+We write $\Omega = \bigcap_{i \in I} \{u_i \leq 0\}$, where $I$ is a finite set and $u_i$, $i \in I$, is a collection of linear functions on $\R^n$.
 After eliminating redundant inequalities, we may assume that the following condition is satisfied.